eugene-khyst/spring-data-examples/README.md

 One-to-many and many-to-many relationships are mapped to fields of a class of types `List` and `Set` annotated with JPA annotations `@OneToMany` or `@ManyToMany`.
-These annotations have parameter `fetch` of type `javax.persistence.FetchType`.
+These annotations have parameter `fetch` of type `javax.persistence.FetchType`/`jakarta.persistence.FetchType`.

 There are also Hibernate-specific annotation `@Fetch` with parameter `value` of type `org.hibernate.annotations.FetchMode` and `@BatchSize` that define how a child entity fetching is done.

-`javax.persistence.FetchType` defines **when** the fetching is done while `org.hibernate.annotations.FetchMode` focuses on **how**.
+`javax.persistence.FetchType`/`jakarta.persistence.FetchType` defines **when** the fetching is done while `org.hibernate.annotations.FetchMode` focuses on **how**.

 There are 2 `FetchType` values: